 In roadless land, at the foot of the mountain, is the Sami Ecolodge of Geunja.
-You will only find your way there in a boat, canoe or by foot, skiis and snows scooter transport.
+You will only find your way there in a boat, canoe or by foot.
 This is a place where the family Vinka has lived for centuries.
 At Geunja, you will be a part of indigenous lifestyle and experiencing an intimacy with nature and culture.
 For the surrounding nature and wildlife to remain as untouched as possible.
 Geunja only welcomes twelve groups of guests a year.
 As a guest at Geunja and in the home of the Vinka family, you will be a part of conservation of nature and culture.

 Our journey begins by the end of the road.
 And “the end of the road” is to be taken literally; it’s not allegorical in a Dantean kind of way – the Route 363, going from the coast to the mountains, comes to a watery halt by the Tjulträsket Lake.
 But, to quote the villagers in Ammarnäs: where the road ends, the adventure begins.